-By Rebecca Robertson.
+By Rebecca Robertson, Financial Advisor

 When can I get hold of my private or work pension?
 Is it as early as you might think, and what age can I retire at now?
-So, what has changed recently?

 We all want to have a great retirement.
 It’s lovely to dream about owning your own home outright, maybe travelling to countries you have long wanted to go it and even managing to get your kids through university and get their first home.
 However the reality can be quite different, and it is important to know where you stand and whether those dreams can become a reality.